indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 Packages could be designed around [Domain Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215 "Domain-Driven Design: Tackling Complexity in the Heart of Software") [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html "DDD_Aggregate").
 When it makes sense, vertical slices can become [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html "BoundedContext").
-If you see a need, they could be extracted into a separate Maven module.
+If you see a need, they could be extracted into a separate [Maven module](https://maven.apache.org/guides/mini/guide-multiple-modules.html "Guide to Working with Multiple Modules").
 With the advent of [the Java Module System](https://blog.codefx.org/java/java-module-system-tutorial/ "Code-First Java Module System Tutorial"), it is possible to think about domain boundaries at a higher level of abstraction.
 Theoretically it should be relatively painless to extract a vertical slice into a separate application when we have well defined APIs in place between modules.

-// Simon Brown - package by component -> poor persons Java 9 module system
-// example of package structure

 ## Summary